BestGuide is reader supported and may earn affiliate commission. Learn More.

 Every fleet technology solution has strengths and weaknesses.
 Here is a quick summary of what we found during our SureCam review.

-• Limited Native Platform: If you aren’t integrating with a partner like Geotab, the standalone SureCam portal is functional but less feature-rich than all-in-one giants.
+Instant Video Access: Footage is uploaded automatically via cellular networks immediately after an incident.
+Limited Native Platform: Without an integration partner like Geotab, the standalone SureCam portal is functional but less feature-rich than all-in-one giants.

-• Not an ELD: The camera itself is not an Electronic Logging Device; it requires integration for compliance.
+Affordable Entry: The subscription model bundles hardware, data, and cloud storage, reducing upfront costs for small-to-mid-sized fleets.
+Not an ELD: The camera itself is not an Electronic Logging Device; HOS compliance requires integration with a separate provider.

 Is SureCam Legit?